This content mentions depression, anxiety and eating disorders, which some people may find triggering.

 What does a session of CBT look like?

-If you had any tasks to complete after your previous session, you’ll look at how they went.
+If you had any tasks to complete after your previous session, you’d look at how they went.
 If you weren’t able to complete them, let your therapist know so you can talk about what stopped you.

 Then you’ll decide what you want to focus on today.
 This might include recent problems, reflections on the previous session or planning for future events you might find difficult.
 Your therapist might give you exercises to do to explore your thoughts, feelings and behaviour.
 These could be worksheets, role plays or discussions.